briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

         1. _(A)_ Products and services offered by the cable operator, including its channel lineup;

-        2. _(B)_ The cable operator’s complete range of service options and the prices for these services;
+        2. _(B)_ The cable operator's complete range of service options and the prices for these services;

         3. _(C)_ Instruction on the use of cable TV service and on a standard VCR hookup;

-        4. _(D)_ The cable operator’s billing, collection and disconnection policies;
+        4. _(D)_ The cable operator's billing, collection and disconnection policies;

         5. _(E)_ Customer privacy requirements;